Ounoughi-Chahinez/MLforInternationalTrade/README.md

 # Repository Structure

-This repository is organized into two main folders: "Exports" and "Imports," each containing notebooks and analyses related to the project.
+This repository is organized into one main folder: "Exports" containing notebooks and analyses related to the project.
 Below, you'll find a breakdown of the folder structure and the purpose of each notebook:

 ## Exports Folder